Vittória Seixas

-Vittória Rangel Seixas Gomes (born December 22, 2008) best known as Vittória Seixas is a Brazilian actress and singer.
+Vitória Rangel Seixas Gomes (born December 22, 2008) best known as Vittória Seixas is a Brazilian actress and singer.
 She acted in O Rico e Lázaro and O Sétimo Guardião, having gained visibility for starring as the character Julieta in the telenovela A Infância de Romeu e Julieta, on SBT and Prime Video.
 For the telenovela's soundtrack, she sang the song "Foi Assim", with Heitor Teixeira.

 Life and career

-Vittória was born in 2008, she's from Rio and lives in Rio de Janeiro.
+Vitória was born in 2008, she's from Rio and lives in Rio de Janeiro.
 Her artistic career began in the theater at the age of five.
 Since then, she has appeared in several plays, soap operas and films.

 She is currently starring in the soap opera A Infância de Romeu e Julieta, on SBT and Prime Vídeo, in which she plays the protagonist Julieta.
 Vittória says she is inspired by actresses Sophia Valverde and Larissa Manoela.
 "It's wonderful to see them on stage with so much talent from such a young age, as well as following the development of their careers on TV and in the movies," she said.
 In an interview with Ana Maria magazine, Vittória commented that she had been re-watching the soap operas Carrossel and Chiquititas and Poliana Moça to find inspiration for her character.
 "I've been watching Carrossel, Chiquititas and Poliana Moça.
 It's wonderful to see them on stage with so much talent from such a young age, and the development of their careers in the movies.
 In fact, being at SBT, this dream factory, where they all started is my biggest and best gift," she revealed.